Cranberry Cream Cheese Artisan Bread

-This Cranberry Cream Cheese Bread is soft, chewy, and loaded with dried cranberries, chia seeds, and sweet cream cheese.
+This Cranberry Cream Cheese Artisan Bread is soft, chewy, and loaded with dried cranberries, chia seeds, and sweet cream cheese.
 Fermented for extra flavor and texture, it’s a cozy loaf you’ll want to make again and again.

 What is Poolish?